nanoblox/core/mkdocs/docs/projects/topbarplus/icon.md

 ```lua
 Icon.order
 ```
-The Icons's order.
+The Icons order.
 This determines whether the Icon comes before or after other Icons.
 Set using the ``Icon:setOrder()`` method.

 --------------------
 ### enabled